AaronRMartinez/Threat-Hunting-Scenario-Compromise/README.md

 ### 3. Inspected the `DeviceNetworkEvents` Table to Collaborate Suspicions

 Referencing the time of the `Invoke-WebRequest` PowerShell command at `2025-03-15T15:02:33.7060993Z`, I searched for any network connections occuring around that time.
 A successful network connection was observed taking place at the time of the `Invoke-WebRequest` command with the associated domain name `github.com` in suspected PowerShell command.
-Validating the suspicion that the threat actor initiated a download on the endpoint `arm-compromis`.
+Validating the suspicion that the threat actor initiated a download on the endpoint `arm-thcompromis`.

 **Query used to locate events:**